 Online gambling is coming to Turtle Creek Casino and Hotel in 2021 thanks to legislation passed by the Michigan state government in late 1999.
 The governor signed a new law allowing sports betting and online gaming in the state for the first time.

 Retail sports betting is now available at many casinos in the state as of March 2020.
-Turtle Creek Casino will start offering their retail sports betting in early fall 2020 through William Hill Sports Book.
-This gaming company also offers online sports betting, so it will also provide online sports betting for both casinos owned by the Grand Traverse Band next year.
+Turtle Creek Casino will start offering its retail sports betting in early fall 2020 through William Hill Sports Book.
+William Hill also offers online sports betting, so it will also provide online sports betting for both casinos owned by the Grand Traverse Band next year.

 It’s not yet known what plans the Grand Traverse Band has for other online gambling options when they become legal in 2021.